tsogkas/amat/README.md

 ### HIGH PRIORITY ---------------------------------------------------------
 - figure out how to balance lambda, kappa (L0Smoothing) and ws (amat) parameters.
 - run experiments on boundary detection.
-- group medial points into branches.
+- run experiments on object proposal.

 ### low priority ----------------------------------------------------------
 - Consider squares instead of disks.
 How would that affect the result?